pm-pl/EssentialsXBE/README.md

 ![EssentialsX](https://i.imgur.com/CP4SZpB.png)

-This is a port of the popular EssentialsX plugin for PocketMine-MP, a Minecraft: Bedrock Edition server software.
+This is an unofficial port of the popular EssentialsX plugin for PocketMine-MP, a Minecraft: Bedrock Edition server software.
 EssentialsX is a comprehensive plugin that provides essential commands and features for server administration and player convenience.

 ## Features